lwcarani/py-lisp-interpreter/README.md

 python C:\...\py-lisp-interpreter\main.py %*
 ```

-So now, when I type `pylisp` in the command prompt, this batch file will execute, which in turn, launches the appropriate python virtual environment, then runs the `py-lisp-interpreter` Python script.
+So now, when I type `pylisp` in the command prompt, this batch file will execute, which in turn, launches the appropriate Python virtual environment, then runs the `py-lisp-interpreter` Python script.

 ## Examples